 learning to play.
 The repertoire for lessons is geared toward the interest of the

-student, and I do teach jazz, blues, and popular music in addition to the classics.
+student.
+I am happy to teach jazz, blues, and popular music in addition to the classics.

 Please let me know what your interests are so that we can work together to find